jahnavi-maddhuri/xai-fairness-dashboard/README.md

 As long as files follow the same schema, they can be compared seamlessly.

 ## Installation & Setup
+If you are interested in running this app local to add your own models, plots or change the existing app, follow the steps below.

 1. Clone the repository
 ```
 git clone <your-repo-url>